Meet the Board of Directors

-My name is Kim Williams, and I am excited to begin my journey on the board of directors.
+My name is Kim Williams, and I am excited to continue my journey on the board of directors.
 My partner is a Pembroke Welsh Corgi named Penny.
 We became a team in 2006.
 I also have a wonderful, as we call him, “Golden St. Labrador.”
 Although Sheaffer does not have the temperament for animal assisted activity work, he is 140 pounds of love for family and friends.

 Penny and I are fortunate that Kearney is a dog-loving community.
-We go not only to the local hospital, but also to the local psychiatric hospital, cancer center, library, several nursing homes and assisted living facilities, reading programs, and numerous community events.
+We go not only to the local hospital, but also to the local psychiatric hospital, cancer center, library, several nursing homes and assisted living facilities, reading programs and numerous community events.
 One of our favorite events is held each year in July – Camp Bear – a grief camp for children who have lost a family member sometime during the previous year.
 This can be a difficult but truly rewarding day.

 Teri Meadows, Past President